pw4rn3r/ECE382/notes/L31/index.md

 *[Demo motor with power supply]*

 But how can we do this with the MSP430?
 GPIO only gives us logical 1 or 0.
-We don't have an onboard Analog-to-Digital converter.
+We don't have an onboard Digital-to-Analog converter.
 Say we want to generate an analog output using our MSP430 - how would we do it?
 The technique we'll learn today and use in Lab 6 is called Pulse Width Modulation.

 ## Pulse Width Modulation